BenShapland/skyline_problem/README.md

 make -B soa
 ./soa
  ```
- *./soa 10* can be run with any number, the number is the number of nodes in the data sets used for benchmarking.
+**Optionaly:** *./soa 10* can be run with any number, the number is the number of nodes in the data sets used for benchmarking.
 #### Multi Core
 Multi core benchmarking.
 First open the multi core directory.
 ```